saumyaporwal72/Return_fruad_Behavioural_Analytics/README.md

 group by city
 order by fraud_users DESC;

-###a summary report with city totals AND a grand total row at the bottom.
+### Summary report with city totals AND a grand total row at the bottom.
 select coalesce(city , 'grand city total') as city ,
 count(*) as total_users, sum(is_fraud) as fraud_users,
 ROUND(SUM(is_fraud)/COUNT(*)*100, 1)  as fraud_rate_pct,